IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 MinimumStorage              Minimum energy that can be stored by the ESS unit                                                                                     GWh
 Efficiency                  Round-trip efficiency of the pump/turbine cycle of a pumped-hydro storage power plant or charge/discharge of a battery                p.u.
 ProductionFunctionHydro     Production function from water inflows to electricity (only used for hydropower plants modeled with water units and basin topology)   kWh/m\ :sup:`3`
-ProductionFunctionH2        Production function from electricity to hydrogen (only used for electrolyzers)                                                        kWh/kgH2
+ProductionFunctionH2        Production function from power to hydrogen (only used for electrolyzers)                                                              kWh/kgH2
-ProductionFunctionHeat      Production function from electricity to heat     (only used for heat pumps)                                                           kWh/kWh
+ProductionFunctionHeat      Production function from power to heat     (only used for heat pumps)                                                                 kWh/kWh
-ProductionFunctionH2ToHeat  Production function from hydrogen to heat        (only used for boilers producing heat with hydrogen)                                 kgH2/kWh
+ProductionFunctionH2ToHeat  Production function from hydrogen to heat  (only used for hydrogen heater, which produce heat burning hydrogen)                       kgH2/kWh
 Availability                Unit availability for area adequacy reserve margin (also called de-rating factor or capacity credit)                                  p.u.
 Inertia                     Unit inertia constant                                                                                                                 s
 EFOR                        Equivalent Forced Outage Rate                                                                                                         p.u.